 Benefits Provided: Medical and life insurance benefits are provided to employees upon actual retirement.
 The employer pays 100% of the medical coverage for the retiree (not dependents).
-Employees are covered by a retirement system whose retirement eligibility (D.R.O.P. entry) provisions are as follows: age 55 and 12 years of service; or, 30 years of service at any age.
+Employees are covered by a retirement system whose retirement eligibility (D.R.O.P. entry) provisions are as follows: 30 years of service at any age or, age 55 and 12 years of service; or age 55 and 30 years of service, or age 60 and 20 years of service, or age 62 and 12 years of service, for employees hired on or after January 1, 2012 and prior to July 1, 2019; or age 55 and 30 years of service, or age 65 and 15 years of service, for employees hired on and after July 1, 2019.
 Retirees must have at least 15 years of service to be eligible for retiree medical benefits.
 The monthly premiums of these benefits for retirees and similar benefits for active employees are paid by the Sheriff.
 The Sheriff recognizes the cost of providing these benefits as an expenditure when the monthly premiums are due.
 The benefits are financed on a pay-as-you go basis.

-Life insurance coverage is continued to retirees by election.
-The employer pays 100% of the cost of life insurance after retirement for the retiree.
-However, rates are based on the blended active/retired rate and there is thus an implied subsidy.
-Since GASB 74/75 requires the use of "unblended" rates, we have used the valuation mortality table to "unblend" the rates so as to reproduce the composite blended rate overall as the rate structure to calculate the actuarial valuation results for life insurance.
-Insurance coverage amounts are reduced to 75% of the original amount at age 65 and to 50% of the original amount at age 70.
-All of the assumptions used for the valuation of the medical benefits have been used except for the trend assumption; zero trend was used for life insurance.
+Life insurance coverage is provided to retirees for the amount \$10,000 and 100% of the blended rate active/retired is paid by the employer.
+The amount is reduced to 75% of the original amount at age 65, then to 50% of the original amount at age 70, though not below amount \$10,000.
+Since GASB 74/75 requires the use of "unblended" rates, we have used the Pub-2010 mortality table to "unblend" the rates to reproduce the composite blended rate overall as the rate structure to calculate the actuarial valuation results for life insurance.
+All the assumptions used for the valuation of the medical benefits have been used except for the trend assumption; zero trend was used for life insurance.

-Employees covered by benefit terms: At July 1, 2021, the following employees were covered by the benefit terms:
+Employees covered by benefit terms: At July 1, 2022, the following employees were covered by the benefit terms:

-Inactive employees or beneficiaries currently receiving benefit payments 40
+Inactive employees or beneficiaries currently receiving benefit payments 39

-Active employees 219
+Active employees 211

-Total 259
+Total 250